Empaths Attract Narcissists in Relationship: 3 Keys To End Cycle!

 Try to follow my line of thought…

-- The unloved man is a big empty bucket with multiple holes.
-He is constantly looking for someone to fill his bucket.
-However, the bucket eventually empties because the holes won’t allow the love to stay inside his bucket.
+- The unloved person is like a large, empty bucket with multiple holes.
+They’re constantly searching for someone to fill their bucket with love.
+However, the bucket never stays full because the holes won’t allow the love to remain inside.

-- The victim of the unloved man is the water.
-The victim usually wants the unloved man to feel filled or fully loved.
-The victim overly gives and gives more than they can.
-Eventually, they realized that the unloved man needs more love in their bucket than they can give.
-The victim may then get bitter because they spent so much time filling His bucket, but now theirs is empty too!
+- The victim is the water—pouring endlessly into the bucket.
+The victim wants the unloved person to feel full and truly loved.
+The victim gives and gives, often more than they can sustain.
+Eventually, they realize the unloved person needs more love than they are able to provide.
+Bitterness may set in because they spent so much time filling that bucket, only to find their own is now empty.

 What happened here?
-The victim signed up for a job that they weren’t qualified for.
-The unloved man entered the relationship expecting to be filled with love and everything would go well.
-The unloved man was himself from the beginning.
-The victim is the one that changed.
-The victim realized that the job was beyond their skill set.
-The victim will always change because they are not “all powerful” and do not have an unlimited source of love for the unloved man.
+The victim took on a role they weren’t equipped for.
+The unloved person entered the relationship just as they are, expecting to be filled and to have everything work out.
+The unloved person didn’t change; the victim did.
+The victim realized this job was beyond their skill set.
+The victim will always change, because they are not “all-powerful” and don’t have an unlimited supply of love to give.

 Related Post: Can Narcissists Change?
 The Answer is Complicated!

-The victim and the unloved man are caught in a war of what they “think” love should look like.
-Both, believe that relationships should make them feel powerful and fully loved.
-Both parties are wrong.
+The victim and the unloved partner are caught in a silent war over what they each think love should look like.
+Both believe that relationships should make them feel powerful, whole, and fully loved.
+But both are wrong.

 Did you catch that nugget?
-Both the “victim” and the “unloved man” felt like Gods by the exchange.
-They both depended on each other to feel good about themselves.
-One person is fixed and one person is the fixer.
+Both the “victim” and the “unloved partner” felt like gods through the emotional exchange.
+They each depended on the other to feel good about themselves.
+One takes on the role of being fixed, while the other becomes the fixer.

 Related Article: How I Removed Painful Memories Of Him Breaking My Heart